Dawn Butler: Resignation from Jeremy Corbyn's frontbench

-In February 2017, Butler resigned from Corbyn's frontbench before the vote on the second reading in the House of Commons of European Union (Notification of Withdrawal) Bill 2017 which triggered Article 50.
+In February 2017, Butler resigned from Corbyn's frontbench before the vote on the second reading in the House of Commons of the European Union (Notification of Withdrawal) Act 2017, which triggered Article 50.
 The vote carried a three-line whip instructing Labour MPs to vote in favour.

 In March 2017, Butler used British Sign Language to ask a question in the House of Commons about giving this language legal recognition.
 She was reappointed as Shadow Minister for Black and Minority Ethnic Communities in June 2017.
 In the same month, she launched a new cross-party parliamentary group, the Parliamentary Black Caucus, concerned with ethnic minority issues.

 Shadow Women and Equalities Secretary

 In August 2017, following the resignation of Sarah Champion, Butler was promoted to the Shadow Cabinet as the Shadow Secretary of State for Women and Equalities.
 In February 2018 she appointed businessman Anthony Watson as an LGBT+ advisor.

-In September 2018, she argued that the actions of the Militant-dominated Liverpool City Council in the early 1980s could be an inspiration for current Labour councils faced with public sector funding constraints.
+In September 2018, she argued that the actions of the Militant-dominated Liverpool City Council in the early 1980s could be an inspiration for current Labour councils faced with public-sector funding constraints.
 In the same month, Butler was promoted to a Shadow Secretary of State title, as it was announced that Women and Equalities would be upgraded to a full government department under a Labour government.

+In October 2019, one of Corbyn's advisors accused Butler of homophobia after she said that "90 per cent of giraffes are gay", while arguing that homosexuality is not something that is taught, at the PinkNews awards.